1723 Gerard Van Keulen Nautical Map of Florida and Cuba - rare 5th state

 Passing the (Sea) Torch

 The earlier editions of this chart were the work of Johannes van Keulen and C. J. Vooght, and were heavily influenced by the then-fifty-year-old hydrography of Hessel Gerritz.
 It was first printed in 1684 in the fourth part of Van Keulen's Zee-Fakkel (Sea Torch).
 In Johannes' later years, his son Gerard took up the production of the atlas, and with respect to this map, Gerard added significant updates, appearing in the c.
 1702 fourth state of the chart.
 The entire coastline of Florida - from Rio Perdido around to Key Biscayne - has been completely reworked.
 Indeed, the original version illustrates neither Rio Perdido nor Pensacola Bay.
 A town is indicated in the vicinity of modern-day Tampa Bay.
-The Florida Keys are far more detailed, and the whole is marked with numerous depth soundings.
+The Florida Keys are far more detailed, and the whole is marked with depth soundings.
 Although the coastlines of Cuba and the Yucatan were unchanged, the interior has been given decorative detail in the form of trees and hills, also added elsewhere in the chart.
 Gerard also added the track of the Spanish Galleon fleets leaving Havana for Europe via the strait between Cuba and Florida.

 An Allegorical Cartouche

 As with many of Van Keulen's charts, this one is embellished with a beautifully engraved cartouche.
-It is flanked with two divine figures.
+It is flanked by two divine figures.
 To the right is Neptune, armed with a trident and a water-flowing cornucopia.
 The figure on the left, with his bag of winds, is Aeolius, the god of the winds.
 He is armed as well, with a three-headed lash.
 As the lash speeds the horse, so the winds speed the sailor.

 Publication History and Census